Nuksyn/Nuksyn/README.md

 ### 💻 What I Do
 - **High-Load Troubleshooting:** Identifying and killing resource-heavy processes to prevent server crashes and maintain uptime.
 - **Log Analysis & Debugging:** Investigating Nginx and Apache access logs to pinpoint traffic spikes or poorly optimized code.
-- **Full-Stack Debugging:** Going beyond standard support by debugging PHP and Java issues that cause performance bottlenecks.
+- **Full-Stack Debugging:** Going beyond standard support by debugging PHP and other programming language issues that cause performance bottlenecks.
 - **Workflow Automation:** Building Python and Bash scripts to automate repetitive tasks, like domain information scraping and data gathering.

 ---